Does it work on Windows?

 --- title: "My awesome blog post" ---

 That is your document's meta data.
-It won't be included in the output of the document, and is where you can assign extra data to your document such as title, date, tags, etc.
+It won't be included in the output of the document.
+You can use it to assign extra data to your document (such as title, date, tags, etc.).

-It sure is, if you are using eco as the rendering engine, you can totally do this:
+If you're using Eco as the rendering engine, you can totally do this:

 --- title: My awesome blog post meaningOfLife: 42 --- What is the meaning of life? <%= @document.meaningOfLife %>

 To use Eco, simply ensure that you have the extension

 .eco at the end of your file (e.g.,